humanitec-tutorials/helm-to-score-tutorial/helm-chart/README.md

 # An Example Helm Chart

-This is an example helm chart used as part of a tutorial: [LINK HERE]
+This is an example workload-scoped helm chart to convert to Score.
+Please read README in [parent folder](../README.md)

-It is designed to be an example of a realistic workload deployment but not strongly opinionated on what is / isnt best practice.